Our projects

 Statement of BAHASI:

-The Bangwe HIV/AIDS Self-Help Initiative (BAHASI) has been a registered charity for over two decades, dedicated to supporting vulnerable people in Bangwe, Malawi.
-Founded in 2004, BAHASI has evolved from an HIV/AIDS-focused organization into a comprehensive support center for orphans, vulnerable children, people living with HIV/AIDS and care for elderly people.
 We are at a pivotal point in our development.
 Our goal is to improve lives through comprehensive support, education and empowerment initiatives.
 To achieve this, we need to invest in our infrastructure so we can expand our impact, enhance our services and realize our vision of a thriving Malawian community where every vulnerable person becomes a productive and self-reliant citizen.

 Current projects